GoogleCloudPlatform/spanner-migration-tool/README.md

 ### Getting Help

-The command hb help displays the available subcommands and the important global flags.
-The hb flags command displays the list of all available global flags, including flags from other libraries that HarbourBridge uses.
+The command `harbourbridge help` displays the available subcommands and the important global flags.

 ```text
     commands   list all subcommand names
     help   describe subcommands and their syntax